An image taken during a HeartScan test

 • smoking

-What can I expect at a HeartScan appointment?
+What can I expect at a heart scan appointment?

 You’ll lie still on your back on a movable table and follow breathing instructions, including holding your breath for a few seconds.
 The amount of radiation emitted by this CT scan is very low.
 It’s about the same as a mammogram or a chest X-ray.
 The whole examination will take between 15-30 minutes.
 Your doctor may get your results the same day as the test, but it can take longer.

-How much does a HeartScan cost?
+How much does a calcium heart scan cost?

 The test costs $100.
 Typically, it is not covered by insurance but is reimbursable through a flexible health spending account or a health savings account.

-What does the score mean?
+What does the calcium score mean?

-A score of zero shows you have a low risk of having heart disease or a heart attack in the next few years.
-The risk increases as your calcium score goes up.
-A score above 100 suggests a moderately high risk of heart disease.
-Depending on your score, your doctor may recommend exercise, diet changes or new medications, like a cholesterol-lowering statin.
+• A score of zero shows you have a low risk of having heart disease or a heart attack in the next few years.

 WHAT YOU CAN DO